 Non-disclosure agreements (NDAs), which involve the exchange of confidential information, often fly below the radar screens of most businesses.
 They are routinely presented as a “standard" document, as legal “boilerplate," or as a “pre-requisite" to get the ball rolling.
 To some extent, that is true.
+Using a non-disclosure agreement template is not terribly difficult.
 However, there are several key business concepts you need to keep in mind when you review and accept an NDA.
 Here they are:

 - Purpose.
 The purpose of the exchange of confidential information should be defined and limited.
 NDAs should limit the use of confidential information only to that which is consistent with the stated purpose.

 - Nature of the Information Disclosed.
 This is a key definition.
 It should identify with some specificity the kinds of information intended to be disclosed.
 Additionally, and as important, the NDA should make clear that the information should be marked as confidential when in a tangible form.
 If disclosed orally, the NDA should make it clear that the discloser will identify the information as confidential during the disclosure, and send a follow up email or letter within 30 days confirming the confidential nature.